 How to read an EPC

-An EPC is a legal document, and once lodged on the Landmark Register is valid for 10 years (or until superseded).
+An EPC is a legal document, and once lodged on the register is valid for 10 years (or until superseded).
 It is important that the address shown at the top of the first page is accurate.
+Please note this page details how to read an EPC for England, Wales, and NI; for information about reading an EPC on the Scottish register, click here.

-The next item is a description of the dwelling type.
+The next item describes the opening of the EPC:

 Date of Assessment: This must always correspond with the date on which the surveyor visited.